 If you are searching for wealth management in Reno or a wealth manager near you, you will see national brokerages, bank-owned advisory groups, insurance-linked firms, and independent boutique RIAs.
 The titles can look similar.
 The structures underneath them are not.
-For business owners and high-net-worth families in Northern Nevada, five criteria consistently separate the firms that earn long-term client relationships from those that do not.
+Use the following seven criteria to compare each firm consistently.

-If your search is broader than portfolio management, start with our guide to choosing a financial advisor in Reno, NV.
+If your search is broader than portfolio management, start with our guide to choosing a financial advisor in Reno.
 It covers the local fiduciary, fee, and planning questions that usually come before choosing a long-term wealth management relationship.

 Is the firm a Registered Investment Advisor (RIA) required to act in your best interest when providing investment advisory services — or does it operate under the lower "suitability" standard that governs brokers and insurance salespeople?
 Verify on the SEC's Investment Adviser Public Disclosure site.